iluwatar/java-design-patterns/cloud-claim-check-pattern/README.md

 - To secure your data transfer by storing in common persistent storage.
 - Using a cloud platform - Azure Functions or AWS Lambda, Azure EventGrid or AWS Event Bridge, Azure Blob Storage or AWS S3 Bucket.
 - Each service must be independent and idempotent.
 Output data is dropped to persistent storage by the service.
-- Publish-Subscribe Model must be followed by the use case.
+- Publish-subscribe messaging pattern needs to be used.

 ## Consequences